zubinchopra/portaldocs/portal-sdk/generated/portalfx-creating-extensions.md

 - New Blade variations -- TemplateBlade, FrameBlade, MenuBlade importantly
 - Blade-opening/closing -- 'container.openBlade, et al'
 - no-PDL TypeScript decorators -- to define all recommended Blade/Part variations
-- Forms -- No V1 EditScope concept
+- Forms -- without the V1 `EditScope` concept

 As for V1 concepts, these are concepts we're asking extensions to avoid where there are V2 APIs that can be used:
 - __PDL__